alexis93uk/alex_bookstore/README.md

 - **Defined in**: `subscriptions/models.py`

 <img src="static/images/subscriptionsmodel.JPG" alt="Subscription Model" width="400">
+These models were not inherited or prebuilt—they were entirely custom-designed for this project.

 ---

-These models were not inherited or prebuilt—they were entirely custom-designed for this project.
+## Environment Variables

+To ensure security and flexibility, sensitive credentials and configuration settings are managed using environment variables.
+These include:

+SECRET_KEY – Django’s secret key for cryptographic signing DEBUG – Set to False in production
+DATABASE_URL – PostgreSQL connection string for production (Heroku) STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY – Stripe API keys for payment integration AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_STORAGE_BUCKET_NAME – AWS S3 credentials for media storage
+ALLOWED_HOSTS – Specifies allowed domains for deployment

+These variables are defined locally in a .env file (excluded from version control) and set in Heroku via the Config Vars panel for secure deployment.
+---